 By public transport

 To spend even less time on your feet, you also have the option of taking a bus to your test.
-The Eldon Road bus stop is just 3 minutes from the centre, or, if you’re coming from the opposite direction, you can disembark at London Street Foot bus stop for a similarly speedy 5-minute walk to your test.
+The Greyfriars Road (stop FG) bus stop is just 1 minute from the centre.

 Eager to learn more about Reading’s transport links?
 Check out the transport section of the Reading Borough Council website.

 Managed to snag a lift to your theory test?
 Nice going!
-Just get whoever’s taking you to tap RG1 4AZ into their sat nav and the rest should be a doddle.
+Just get whoever’s taking you to tap RG1 1NU into their sat nav and the rest should be a doddle.

 As is often the case, the test centre does not provide any parking spaces, so if you’re looking to leave the car, you’ll need to plan ahead.
 Luckily for you, we’ve scoured the area and found some nearby options.

-The closest car park does not come cheap, but it is only a 3-minute walk from the test centre.
-Queens Road car park (RG1 4PX) charges £4.40 for 2 hours of parking and has 700 spaces—so at least you’re almost guaranteed a space!
+The closest car park is pretty cheap, but it's an 8-minute walk from the test centre.
+Cattle Market car park (RG1 7HN) charges £2.10 for 2 hours of parking.

 Well, what can we say?
 Pass rates at the Reading theory test centre are very impressive.
 They consistently top the national average, despite a recent dip.
 If statistics are important to you, this should give you a lot of confidence in the test centre.